Ilyas Khan: Philanthropy

 Between 2015–2018 Khan served as chairman of the Stephen Hawking Foundation, which was established on the initiative of Professor Stephen Hawking to further the study of Cosmology, Astrophysics and Fundamental Particle Physics and to facilitate research into Motor Neuron Disease / Amyotrophic Lateral Sclerosis (MND/ALS).

 Khan served two terms as the chairman of the prominent British charity Leonard Cheshire Disability (LCD) — the largest organization of its kind in the world, with a presence in over 50 countries.

 Khan is the founding chairman of Topos Institute, a non-profit research institute devoted to shaping technology for public benefit by advancing sciences of connection and integration.

 Khan is a patron of the Christian Heritage Centre at Stonyhurst, which aims to make the collections and resources at Stonyhurst College more widely accessible.
 The project has the support of Lord and Lady Nicholas Windsor, Lord Guthrie, and Lord David Alton.

-Catholicism
+Personal life

+He is married to Mara Hotung Khan.

+Religion

-In September 2015 Pope Francis elevated Khan to a Knight of the Order of St Gregory the Great for his contribution to the Church and community.
+In September 2015, Pope Francis elevated Khan to a Knight of the Order of St Gregory the Great for his contribution to the Church and community.

-In 2015 Khan ranked 21st in The Tablet's list of Britain's most influential lay Catholics.
+In 2015, Khan ranked 21st in The Tablet's list of Britain's most influential lay Catholics.

-Khan is listed in the Catholic Herald 'Catholics of Today' supplements most recently in 2022, profiling leading Catholics in a wide range of spheres and industries.
+Khan is listed in the Catholic Herald 'Catholics of Today', profiling leading Catholics in a wide range of spheres and industries.